 2 tablespoons sun dried tomato paste

-3 tablespoons Annato infused oil (or olive oil)
+3 tablespoons Annato infused oil (or olive oil) - see here for recipe

 3 tablespoons red wine vinegar